 For all you Gold bugs out there, I have good news and bad news.

 Most people say “Give me the bad news, first.”
-(Have you ever wondered why people want to hear bad news first?)
+(Why do people want to hear bad news first?)

-The bad news is: the chances of returning to a “real” Gold standard are slim to none.
-(And slim already left town).
+The bad news is: the chances of returning to a Gold standard are slim to none…And slim already left town.

-The good news is: Gold, and gold mining stocks, are a still cheap despite the recent price increase.
+The good news is: Gold, and gold mining stocks, are still cheap at current prices.
 (But you gold bugs already knew that).

-The main reason we won’t likely see a return to a pure gold standard is a result of all the money printing in the last decade – and especially in 2020, The Year of Chaos
+The main reason we won’t likely see a return to a gold standard is a result of all the money printing in the last decade.

 You see, based on the number of “dollars” floating around – actually they’re digits on a computer screen – the price of gold would have to be near $60,000 per ounce* to adjust for the actual amount of gold that’s available.